 |> > > > > >||

-The reverse of this cross is marked “G2”.
+The reverse of the medal is marked "ST&L".

 HINDENBURGMEDALS #39113C Black Hindenburg Cross with Ribbon and Parade Ribbon